MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -SetConditionVariable

-Indicate setting all the conditions of the Variable type.
+Indicate setting all the conditions of the Task Sequence Variable type.

 ```yaml
 Type: SwitchParameter